General product safety - producers

 - the action taken to prevent risk to the consumer

-- where the product is being, or has been, marketed or otherwise supplied to consumers outside the United Kingdom, the identity of each member state in which it has been marketed or supplied
+- the identity of each Member State in which it has been marketed or supplied (this applies when the product is being, or has been, marketed or otherwise supplied to consumers outside the United Kingdom)

 In the event of a serious risk the notification must include the following: